Welcome back to Holland Hall!

 Holland Hall is committed to transparency and will update this spreadsheet daily with any positive cases on campus.
 The numbers — if there are any — will be reported by branch based on the most common locale of the student or employee (Upper School/WAC; Middle School/Tandy; Primary School).
 Nurse Linda Christensen is responsible for contact tracing this year and will inform anyone with direct exposure personally.

-Numbers reflect the current number of people absent each day due to positive cases.
+Numbers reflect the current daily number of people absent each day, per division.

 Click here to view past daily COVID numbers.